Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

-In the TSTB module, one of the core parameters to select the $k$ tokens is the value of $k$.
+\textbf{(1) Effect of Different Values $k$.} In the TSFTB module, one of the core parameters to select the $k$ tokens is the value of $k$.
 To identify the optimal value of $k$, we performed four experiments with $k$ set to 0.2, 0.4, 0.6, 0.8, and 1, respectively.
-When $k$ is set to 0.8, the TSTB module selects the most relevant 80\% tokens for the spatial-spectral context modeling, while the remaining 20\% are considered the least relevant and are therefore excluded from the information interaction process.
-When $k$ is set to 1, the attention mechanism in the TSTB module degenerates into the conventional full self-attention form.
+When $k$ is set to 0.8, the TSFTB module selects the most relevant 80\% tokens for the spatial-spectral context modeling, while the remaining 20\% are considered the least relevant and are therefore excluded from the information interaction process.
+When $k$ is set to 1, the attention mechanism in the TSFTB module degenerates into the conventional full self-attention form.
 Fig.~\ref{fig:Topk} presents the OA results in four datasets with different values of $k$.
 The experimental results show that when $k$ is set to 0.2, the classification accuracy is relatively low due to the insufficient information available for long-range modeling.
-As the value of $k$ increases, the OA improves, indicating that more pixels contribute to the construction of contextual relationships, enabling the network to capture richer and more effective information for the classification task.
-However, when $k$ exceeds the optimal value, OA begins to decline, likely due to the inclusion of a significant amount of irrelevant or redundant information in the remaining $1-k$ tokens, which negatively impacts classification performance.
+As the value of $k$ increases, the OA improves, indicating that more pixels contribute to the fusion of contextual relationships, enabling the network to capture richer and more effective information for the classification task.
+However, when $k$ exceeds the optimal value, OA begins to decline, likely due to the inclusion of irrelevant or redundant information, which negatively impacts classification performance.
 Finally, based on the experimental results, we selected $k$ values of 0.4, 0.6, 0.8, and 0.8 across the four datasets to achieve optimal classification performance.
-Furthermore, performance in most $k$ configurations outperforms the traditional self-attention mechanism, validating the effectiveness of the token selection strategy.
+Furthermore, we observe that performance in most $k$ configurations outperforms the traditional self-attention mechanism ($k=1$), validating the effectiveness of the token selection strategy.